E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_direct_rate_flux/readme.rst

 rather re-run than save the full trajectory.
 A separate module calculates the rate and flux from an existing trajectory.

+Calculating the flux out of a state and through an innermost interface is one of the steps required in transition interface sampling (TIS).
+This module enables that.
+Although there are other ways to calculate the flux (for example, replica exchange TIS can calculate the flux as a byproduct of the "minus move"), frequently a direct calculation gives the best statistics.
+In addition, an approximate flux should be calculated before running the simulation in order to ensure that the state and innermost interface definitions have been chosen well.

+In principle, this module also makes it possible to calculate rates directly by running long molecular dynamics simulations.
+That won't be useful for very rare events, but it can be useful for validation.

 The primary object implemented in this module is the ``DirectSimulation`` subclass of ``PathSimulator``, which performs on-the-fly analysis of flux and rate.